How to recycle a TV

 Should I factory-reset my smart TV before recycling?

 Yes.
 Smart TVs store WiFi passwords, streaming-service login tokens (Netflix, Disney+, etc.), and sometimes voice recordings.
-Use Settings → Reset (often labeled "Factory Reset" or "Erase All Content") before handing off.
+Go to Settings > Reset (often labeled "Factory Reset" or "Erase All Content") before handing off the TV.

 Can I donate a working TV?

 Working flat-panels less than 7-8 years old are often accepted by Goodwill, Salvation Army, and Furniture Banks Network.
-Most charities no longer accept CRT TVs — they're too costly to ship and increasingly obsolete.
+Most charities no longer accept CRT TVs because they are too costly to ship and increasingly obsolete.

 Why are CRT TVs so expensive to recycle?

-The leaded glass requires specialized handling — it's classified as hazardous waste under federal RCRA rules.
+The leaded glass requires specialized handling.
+It is classified as hazardous waste under federal RCRA rules.
 Certified e-Stewards or R2 recyclers charge $20-50 per CRT to cover safe disassembly.
 Many counties offer subsidized CRT events.

 Find your local e-waste site